Off-Policy Confidence Interval Estimation with Confounded Markov Decision Process: Simulation studies

 It can be seen that COPE achieves the least bias and MSE among all methods.
-In addition, its bias and MSE decays with $N$ and $T$ in general and the empirical coverage rate of our CI is close to the nominal level.
+In addition, its MSE decays with $N$ and $T$ in general and the empirical coverage rate of our CI is close to the nominal level.
+We also notice that the squared bias of our estimator is much smaller than its MSE.
 This demonstrates the consistency of our method and is in line with our theoretical findings.
-In contrast, other baseline estimators are severely biased, since they cannot handle the unmeasured confoudners.
+In contrast, other baseline estimators are severely biased, since they cannot handle the unmeasured confounders.